Kitware/CMake/Help/generator/Visual Studio 16 2019.rst

 Instance Selection
 ^^^^^^^^^^^^^^^^^^

 VS 2019 supports multiple installations on the same machine.
-The :variable:`CMAKE_GENERATOR_INSTANCE` variable may be set as a cache entry containing the absolute path to a Visual Studio instance.
+The :variable:`CMAKE_GENERATOR_INSTANCE` variable may be used to select one.
-If the value is not specified explicitly by the user or a toolchain file, CMake queries the Visual Studio Installer to locate VS instances, chooses one, and sets the variable as a cache entry to hold the value persistently.

-When CMake first chooses an instance, if the ``VS160COMNTOOLS`` environment variable is set and points to the ``Common7/Tools`` directory within one of the instances, that instance will be used.
-Otherwise, if more than one instance is installed we do not define which one is chosen by default.

 Platform Selection
 ^^^^^^^^^^^^^^^^^^